Dharm78/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    ![guide](images/pipeline-guide3.png)
    ![task](images/task.png)

-   When you are done making the changes to the file, click **Save and Run**:
+  Please make sure that you have also added **SonarCloudAnalyze** and **SonarCloudPublish** (as added in [net-desktop-sonarcloud.yml](https://github.com/SonarSource/sonar-scanner-vsts/blob/master/yaml-pipeline-templates/net-desktop-sonarcloud.yml)) steps in the yaml file When you are done making the changes to the file, click **Save and Run**:

    ![Save and run YAML](images/azdo_yaml_save_run.png)